 What is it about the kitchen that makes people want to hang out there?
 It’s probably the fact that that’s where the food is, but I like to think that kitchens hold special memories for people.
 This is the place where our mothers prepared meals that were shared by the entire family.
 This is where my kids grab popsicles and plop down to tell me about their day.
 There’s just something special about being in someone’s kitchen.

 Beach house kitchens are no exception.
-With just the right décor, your beach house kitchen can be functional and fabulous.
+With just the right beach house dining tables and decor, your kitchen can be functional and fabulous.
 In today’s blog post, we’re going to share with you some beach house kitchens that we absolutely love.

 Quaint Kitchen Cubby

 If your beach house kitchen is on the smaller side, check out these decorating ideas presented by Heart Handmade UK.
 Featuring beachy blue walls, this kitchen is quaint and cozy yet quite stylish.
 White cabinets really offset the vintage blue décor and bring a light feel to the room.
 We love how one cabinet door was replaced by a curtain with whimsical fabric.

 Beach House Bar